kousha1999/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/02-Test_Ability_to_Forge_Requests.md

 Forging requests is a method that attackers use to circumvent the front end GUI application to directly submit information for back end processing.
 The goal of the attacker is to send HTTP POST/GET requests through an intercepting proxy with data values that is not supported, guarded against or expected by the applications business logic.
 Some examples of forged requests include exploiting guessable or predictable parameters or expose "hidden" features and functionality such as enabling debugging or presenting special screens or windows that are very useful during development but may leak information or bypass the business logic.

-Vulnerabilities related to the ability to forge requests is unique to each application and different from business logic data validation in that it s focus is on breaking the business logic workflow.
+Vulnerabilities related to the ability to forge requests is unique to each application and different from business logic data validation in that it focus is on breaking the business logic workflow.

 Applications should have logic checks in place to prevent the system from accepting forged requests that may allow attackers the opportunity to exploit the business logic, process, or flow of the application.
 Request forgery is nothing new; the attacker uses an intercepting proxy to send HTTP POST/GET requests to the application.
 Through request forgeries attackers may be able to circumvent the business logic or process by finding, predicting and manipulating parameters to make the application think a process or task has or has not taken place.